Sign-in logs in Azure Active Directory

 Microsoft 365 activity logs

 You can view Office 365 activity logs from the Microsoft 365 admin center.
-Even though Office 365 activity and Azure AD activity logs share a lot of the directory resources, only the Microsoft 365 admin center provides a full view of the Office 365 activity logs.
+Consider the point that, Office 365 activity and Azure AD activity logs share a significant number of the directory resources.
+Only the Microsoft 365 admin center provides a full view of the Office 365 activity logs.

-You can also access the Office 365 activity logs programmatically using the Office 365 Management APIs.
+You can also access the Office 365 activity logs programmatically by using the Office 365 Management APIs.